gbv/jskos/jskos.md

 See <https://github.com/gbv/jskos/issues/7> for discussion.
 </div>

-A concept bundle is a JSON object with the following properties.
-All properties are optional except one of `conceptSet` or `conceptList` but not both must be given.
+A concept bundle is a JSON object with the following fields.
+All fields are optional except one of `conceptSet` or `conceptList` but not both must be given.

-property     | type    | definition
+field        | type    | definition
 -------------|---------|-----------------------------------------------------
 conceptSet   | set     | set of [concepts] or URIs of concepts conceptList  | set     | list of [concepts] or URIs of concepts